South Australia

 Population (Greater Adelaide): approx. 1.4 million

-South Australia is widely regarded as one of Australia’s most film-friendly and efficient production states, offering a combination of streamlined approvals, experienced crews, and a collaborative screen culture.
-Adelaide’s compact capital city footprint, combined with close access to regional and remote environments, allows productions to move quickly between diverse locations with reduced logistical pressure.
+South Australia is widely regarded as one of Australia’s most film-friendly and efficient production states, offering streamlined approvals, experienced crews and a collaborative screen culture.

-South Australia’s locations range from heritage streetscapes and contemporary urban environments to vineyards, coastlines, deserts, pastoral land and remote outback regions.
-This geographic diversity, paired with manageable travel distances, makes the state particularly attractive for productions requiring multiple looks within tight schedules.
+The state offers heritage streetscapes, vineyards, coastlines, deserts, pastoral land and remote outback regions — making it particularly attractive for productions requiring multiple looks within tight schedules.

 Practical Considerations When Filming in South Australia